NDIS Worker Screening Checks

 It is important to note that a Police Check and an NDIS Worker Screening Check are two different checks.

 There are various differences between the Checks and chief of them is that an NDIS worker screening check takes into account more information about an individual than just their criminal record.

-A National Police Check is a point in time check; it contains a list of all Disclosable Court Outcomes (DCOs) of an individual in Australia.
+A Police Clearance is a point in time check; it contains a list of all Disclosable Court Outcomes (DCOs) of an individual in Australia.
 Also, all records are released in accordance with the Spent Convictions Scheme.

 On the other hand, the NDIS Worker screening Check helps mitigate and expunge the risks to people with disability from the people who provide them with assistance.

 An NDIS check takes into account more risk factors than a national police check.
 The factors considered in an NDIS Check consider criminal history, workplace misconduct, AVOS, information about past employment, juvenile offences and any other relevant information that may determine whether a worker poses a risk to a person with disability.